Designing digital health services:

 Ask

 How can we involve a cross section of diverse groups of people?
-Does our audience include Indigenous Australians?

-What unique needs must we cater to?
+What unique communication needs must we understand, for example, Indigenous Australians?

 How can we create a pool of health consumers to involve in design throughout the project?